hemantksingh/messup-learn/Tools/Logging and monitoring.md

 [Zipkin](http://zipkin.io/pages/architecture.html) is an open source distributed tracing system from Twitter based on [Google's Dapper](https://research.google.com/pubs/pub36356.html) paper and supports various transports like HTTP, Kafka , Scribe.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 Adopting an open instrumentation standard like [Opentracing](https://opentracing.io/docs/overview/) allows language agnostic monitoring capabilities as opposed to native instrumentation with Application Performance Management (APM) service like *AppInsights*

 [Jaeger](https://github.com/jaegertracing/jaeger) is an open source distributed tracing system.
 Similar to Zipkin, it's been inspired by the Google Dapper paper and complies with OpenTelemetry.
 Jaeger exposes tracing metrics in the Prometheus format so they can be made available to other tools.
 Jaeger joined CNCF in 2017 and has recently been elevated to CNCF's highest level of maturity, indicating its widespread deployment into production systems.
+[By default Jaeger microservices expose metrics in Prometheus format](https://www.jaegertracing.io/docs/1.17/monitoring/#metrics).

+## Metrics

+[Prometheus](https://prometheus.io/) is an open source monitoring tool focussed on metrics and alerting with Grafana integration for visualization.
+Prometheus can be used for not only monitoring your container environment but also the applications that you are running.
+Tools like Nagios/Icinga/Sensu are suitable for host/network/service monitoring, classical sysadmin tasks.
+Nagios, for example, is host-based.
+If you want to get internal detail about the state of each of your micro-services (aka whitebox monitoring), Prometheus is a more appropriate tool.

+* Metrics Server - Prometheus is the most [popular metrics server for containerised applications](https://sysdig.com/blog/kubernetes-monitoring-prometheus/).
+Docker runtime itself provides metrics in Prometheus format.
+Prometheus metrics format is used by the server to store and read the metrics.
+* Metrics Visualizer - Used to build the dashboard by querying the metrics server.
+You can query the server using Prometheus query language - **PromQL** and plug those queries into Grafana.
+* Metrics providers/ Metrics sources
+  * Set of client libraries for adding instrumentation to your application code.
+This lets you define and expose internal metrics via an HTTP endpoint `/metrics` on your permanently running application’s instance.
+When Prometheus scrapes your instance's HTTP endpoint, the client library sends the current state of all tracked metrics to the server.
+  * Instrumented services: Occasionally you will need to monitor components which are ephemeral.
+The [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) allows you to push time series from short-lived service-level batch jobs to an intermediary job which Prometheus can scrape.
+Since these kinds of jobs may not exist long enough to be scraped, they can instead push their metrics to a Pushgateway.
+The Pushgateway then exposes these metrics to Prometheus.
+  * [Exporters](https://prometheus.io/docs/instrumenting/exporters/) enable exporting existing metrics from third-party systems as Prometheus metrics.
+This is useful for cases where it is not feasible to instrument a given system with Prometheus metrics directly (for example, HAProxy or Linux system stats).

+Implementing a reliable Prometheus monitoring system requires a tight integration between metrics sources (exporters, instrumented services or instrumentation libraries for your applications), Prometheus metrics collection (service discovery, jobs, filtering and relabeling or recording rules), dashboards and alerts.
+Making all of these different pieces work together is strenuous and requires a significant amount of effort to set up and maintain over time.
+[Pomcat](https://promcat.io/) by Sysdig brings all the prometheus monitoring resources together including:

+* Prometheus and third-party exporters, packaged as container images with deployment manifests for Kubernetes.
+* Both Grafana and Sysdig dashboards
+* Both AlertManager and Sysdig PromQL alerts definition.
+* Recording rules, in order to pre-calculate metrics when you have tons of them.

 ## Application monitoring